julelang/manual/src/api/reference-counting/index.md

 ```cpp
 void dealloc(void);
 ```
 Drops reference.
-This function will destruct this instace for reference counting.
+This function will destruct this instance for reference counting.
 Frees memory if reference counting reaches to zero.